 - Provides 12 hour protection against gum bleeding, inflammation and plaque and tartar build up

 Colgate deploys triclosan, a powerful antibacterial agent, to fight harmful plaque bacteria that cause gingivitis.

 The Food and Drug Administration have approved Colgate Total products but there are concerns that triclosan can have negative health impacts.
 If you share these concerns, Colgate Total may not be the toothpaste for you.

-In addition to triclosan, Colgate Total deploys Poly Maleic Acid to maximise the take up of triclosan by tooth enamel and Sodium Hydroxide to neutralise harmful plaque acids.
+In addition to triclosan, Colgate Total deploys Poly Maleic Acid to maximize the take up of triclosan by tooth enamel and Sodium Hydroxide to neutralize harmful plaque acids.

-Colgate Total Pro Gum Health has a fresh, not overbearing, minty flavour and a pleasing consistency (view on Amazon).
+Colgate Total Pro Gum Health has a fresh, not overbearing, minty flavor and a pleasing consistency (view on Amazon).

 Complete Oral Care for Gingivitis

 Using the best toothpaste for gingivitis is your first line of defense against gum disease.
 Brush correctly at least twice a day.
 Increase this to after every meal if you are prone to gingivitis or have a family history of gum disease (and that’s 30% of us according to the American Academy of Periodontology).

 But brushing is just step one of an oral health routine that aims to protect your gums.